 In addition to the obvious benefits of providing students with an exceptional learning environment, there is a well developed community programme offering music workshops, adult group lessons, ICT courses and rehearsal facilities for both student and locally based bands and groups.

-Click here to follow our brand new Soundcloud page, where you can hear our students’ performances.
-Latest recordings feature the Xmas concert at St Andrew’s Church in Surbiton.
+Click here to follow our Soundcloud page, where you can hear our students’ performances.
+Recordings feature the 2019 Xmas Concert at St Andrew’s Church in Surbiton.